 Post consumer waste: A cotton garment that has served its intended use and has been discarded for disposal, having completed its life as a consumer item.
 Cotton waste is processed with stripping machines that break the yarns and fabric into smaller pieces.
 The amount of energy, water and chemical products is much less than if virgin cotton had been used.

 ‘Spun Dyed’ or "Dope Dyed" relates to the process of colour dyeing polyester.
 The colour dye is added directly to the polyester chips prior to them going through a heating process, where they are melted and extruded to form yarns.
 These yarns are then woven together to make clothing.
-Spun dye is in addition to using recycled polyester to cut down on the water and chemicals used to dye fabric and is a more sustainable option to the traditional methods where fabric is dyed in large vats of water and treated with chemicals needed to dye the fabric.
+Spun dye is in addition to using recycled polyester to cut down on the water and chemicals used to dye fabric and has a reduced impact when compared to traditional methods where fabric is dyed in large vats of water and treated with chemicals needed to dye the fabric.